Margo Harshman

 Margo Harshman (born March 4, 1986) is an American actress.
 She is known for playing Tawny Dean on Even Stevens, Alex Jensen on The Big Bang Theory, and Delilah Fielding-McGee on NCIS.

 Early life and family

-Margo Harshman was born in San Diego, California, to David James Harshman and his wife (m.
-Columbus, Ohio, July 24, 1971) Janelle Louise Sorenson (Minneapolis, Minnesota, July 15, 1950 – Orange, California, May 14, 2014), who died after a 20-year battle with breast cancer.
-She has two older sisters, Allison and Davielle, and an older brother, Daniel.
+Margo Harshman was born March 4, 1986, in San Diego, California, to David James Harshman and Janelle Louise Sorenson, who died in 2014 from breast cancer.
+She has two older sisters and an older brother.

 Career

 Harshman's grandmother entered her in a beauty pageant at the age of two.
 In 2000, she was cast in the Disney Channel sitcom Even Stevens as Tawny Dean, the female best friend of series lead Louis.
 Harshman appeared in 47 episodes in the show's three-year run and reprised the role for the 2003 movie.
 Beginning in 2012, she appeared in The Big Bang Theory as Alex Jensen, the assistant of Sheldon Cooper, and the following year debuted in the long-running series NCIS as Delilah Fielding, the wheelchair user wife of Timothy McGee who works as an intelligence analyst at the US Department of Defense.
 Harshman starred on the short-lived TV shows Run of the House and Center of the Universe.
 Her film appearances include Sorority Row, College Road Trip and Fired Up!